Quick Reaction Alert: QRA in the United Kingdom

-From 1997, the radars were the 1.1MW Plessey AR-320 (Type 93), and were replaced by the Lockheed Martin AN/FPS-117 system.
+From 1997, the radars were the 1.1MW Plessey AR-320 (Type 93) and were replaced by the Lockheed Martin AN/FPS-117 system.

 QRA in the United States

 The United States refers to Quick Reaction Alert as Airspace Control Alert.

 QRA response

+A QRA response involves fighter aircraft being scrambled to investigate an infringement of a NATO country's airspace or area of interest.
+Air traffic across Europe is controlled by Eurocontrol in Brussels.

+The command of each nation's QRA mission is handled by a NATO Combined Air Operations Centre (CAOC).
+As of 2026, the three CAOCs are located at: